ClonyPDF home

 Will a US passport photo be rejected for a slightly off-white background?

-The US State Department accepts off-white explicitly, so a uniformly light off-white background will not automatically cause rejection.
-The issue arises when off-white becomes noticeably cream, beige, or tinted — or when a shadow makes part of the background appear darker.
-Uneven backgrounds are more commonly flagged than a uniformly light off-white tone.
-For maximum safety, aim for as near to white as your setup allows.
+The US Department of State accepts off-white explicitly, so a uniformly light off-white background will not automatically cause rejection.
+The problem arises when off-white becomes noticeably cream, beige or tinted — or when a shadow makes part of the background darker than the rest.
+Uneven backgrounds are flagged far more often than a uniformly light off-white tone.
+For maximum safety, aim as near to neutral white as your setup allows.

 Does the background colour rule apply to children's passport photos?

-Yes — the background colour requirement is identical for children's passport photos.
-There is no relaxed background standard for minors in any of the major issuing countries.
-The same white or off-white (or light grey for UK applications) requirement applies regardless of the applicant's age, including for infant and newborn passport photos.
+Yes — the requirement is identical for children's and infants' photos.
+There is no relaxed background standard for minors in any major issuing country.
+The same white, off-white or light grey requirement applies regardless of age, including for newborns photographed lying on a plain sheet, where the sheet itself becomes the background and must be smooth and crease-free.
+See the baby passport photo guide.

 Does the background colour rule apply to visa photos as well?

 In most cases, yes.
-US visa photos, UK visa photos, Schengen visa photos, and Indian visa photos all require a background consistent with that country's passport photo standard.
-The plain white or off-white requirement applies across both document types for the majority of major authorities.
-Verify the specific background requirement for your visa type in case it differs from the passport standard.
+US visa photos, UK visa photos, Schengen visa photos and Chinese visa photos all require a background consistent with that country's passport standard, because visa specifications are usually derived from the same ICAO Doc 9303 baseline.
+Verify the specific background requirement for your visa category in case it differs.

 What happens if my passport photo background is the wrong colour?

 Your photo will be rejected and you will need to resubmit a compliant replacement.
-In most cases this means returning to a photo service or retaking and reprinting the photo at home.
-If the issue is caught during the passport application process itself (rather than at a pre-submission check), it can delay your application by days or weeks.
-Passport Photo Maker checks your background colour automatically before you download or print, so you can catch the issue before it becomes a rejection.
+In most cases that means retaking and reprinting.
+If the issue is caught during the application itself rather than at a pre-submission check, it can delay the application by days or weeks.
+Checking the background before you print avoids the round trip — see the full list of causes on passport photo rejection reasons.

 Confirm Your Background Colour Meets the Requirements

-Upload your photo and get an instant background colour compliance check — shadow detection, uniformity, and shade range included — before you print or submit.
+Upload your photo for an instant background check — shadow detection, uniformity and shade range — before you print or submit.

 Important: Background colour rules are set by each issuing authority independently and may change without notice.
 This page reflects requirements as currently published; verify against your official application guidance before submitting.
 Producing a photo with a compliant background does not guarantee passport application approval.

 Background colour is one part of a complete compliance picture.
-If your background passes but you are unsure about other elements of your photo, these pages cover the adjacent rules most likely to be relevant:
+If your background passes but you are unsure about other elements, these pages cover the adjacent rules most likely to matter: